philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 }
 ```

-The above code isn't valid CSS, but you get the idea.
-The button is trying to access the background color of the parent alert and use a slightly darker version of it for it's border.
+The above code isn't valid CSS, but you should be able to understand what it's trying to do.
+The idea is that `<button>` elements should be able to automatically take on or adapt to the properties of their parent context.

-The idea is that no matter what background color ends up being applied to the alert, the button can respond to it.
+Regardless of what background color is applied to `.alert`, the button inside of it should be able to have a border color that matches.

 Since preprocessor variables aren't CSS declarations (property-value pairs), they don't cascade.
 More specifically, they don't inherit from parent element to child element.

 ### Preprocessor variables aren't interoperable

-This is a relatively obvious downside, but I mention it because I think it's important.
-If you're building a site with PostCSS and you want to use a third-party component that's only themeable via Sass, you're kinda stuck.
+This is a relatively obvious downside of preprocessors, but I mention it because I think it's important.
+If you're building a site with PostCSS and you want to use a third-party component that's only themeable via Sass, you're out of luck.

 It's not possible (or at least not easy) to share preprocessor variables across different toolset or with third-party stylesheets hosted on a CDN.